flyimg/flyimg.js/README.md

 });
 ```

-- Only `options_keys` are used client-side.
-Server-controlled defaults or separators are ignored.
 - For local files, the client POSTs to `${instanceUrl}/upload` and expects `{ url }`.
 - The transformed image is streamed to a temp file.
 Call `cleanup()` to remove it.

 ## API

-- `flyimg({ instanceUrl, inputImage, options?, onDownloadProgress?, onUploadProgress?, optionsKeys? })`
+- `flyimg({ instanceUrl, inputImage, options?, onDownloadProgress?, onUploadProgress? })`
   - Returns: `{ outputImagePath, cleanup }`
-  - `optionsKeys` defaults to the documented mapping embedded in the library.

 ## Options reference

 See the upstream Flyimg documentation for full details and semantics: [`url-options.md`](https://github.com/flyimg/flyimg/blob/main/docs/url-options.md).

-Below are the long option names accepted by this package (mapped to their short keys on the wire).
+Below are the option names accepted by this package.
+They are converted into the proper Flyimg URL query parameters.
 Pass them under `options` when calling `flyimg`.

 | Long name | Short key | Description |
 | --- | --- | --- |